officialnosk/officialnosk.github.io/README.md

 #### Fix/Edit Content

 If you see an error or a place where content should be improved or updated, just fork this repository to your account, make the change you'd like and then submit a pull request.
-If you're not able to make the change, file an [issue](https://github.com/Classof2020/classof2020.github.io/issues/new).
+If you're not able to make the change, file an [issue](https://github.com/officialnosk/new/issues/new).

-#### Add Member to the Class

-If you know of a person that should be added to the member list that generates the matrix of avatars on the [Class](https://classof2020.github.io/class/) page: fork this repository, open the `_class/_TEMPLATE.md` file and follow the instructions therein carefully.
-Commit your change, git push and submit a pull request!

 ## To Set up Locally